 Creating an effective skincare routine is challenging enough, but for those with sensitive skin, the already tough task is even more daunting.
 It requires being extra picky with the products you choose since a misstep has the potential to lead to all kinds of irritation, redness, and more.
 Still, a good moisturizer is an absolute must for all skin types—even more so for the sensitive set.

-The right moisturizer can go a long way in helping to create a strong and healthy skin barrier, the secret to warding off both dryness and sensitivity.
+The right moisturizer can go a long way in helping to create a strong skin barrier, the secret to warding off both dryness and sensitivity.
 The key is to seek out simple formulas; the more basic, the better, advises Dr. Lucy Chen, a board-certified dermatologist at Riverchase Dermatology in Miami, FL.
 More specifically, she advises steering clear of alpha- and beta-hydroxy acids, such as glycolic, lactic, and salicylic acids.
 “While acids can be a bonus for those without sensitive skin because they exfoliate, they can have an opposite effect on those with sensitive skin and cause skin barrier disruption,” she says.
 (No, thank you.)
 Fragrance is another ingredient to avoid, a very common irritant, Chen says.
 Instead, look for ingredients that soothe and hydrate the skin—hyaluronic acid, aloe vera, soy, and colloidal oatmeal are some of her favorites.

 Read on for the best face moisturizers for sensitive skin.